ArahPaint and Gimp in knit design 2

 Both img2track and Ayab are capable of opening 2 color images.

 In img2track this is what would appear, after the download the KRC function needs to be activated in the knitting machine.
 Ayab: the repeat should be programmed in width equal to the number of needles planned to be in use.
-The color change happens as the file is loaded into the program, the ribber classic option is used rendering results that would match the KRC knitting machine selection after an img2track download.
+The color change happens as the file is loaded into the program, the ribber classic option is used to render results that would match the KRC knitting machine selection after an img2track download.
 Here the repeat is also tiled in height.
 My personal preference is to work with images designed in black and white.
 With the 910 presently stored, my blog swatches are knit on a 930 using img2track.

 A note for Mac users like myself using desktops with the M1 chip and Mac OS Monterey.
-Img2 track requires an FTDI driver for its download cable, on June 6 finally released a beta version of a more recent driver, I do not plan to install it at this moment, function in the upcoming Ventura OS would be an unknown.
+Img2 track requires an FTDI driver for its download cable, on June 6 finally released a beta version of a more recent driver, I do not plan to install it at this moment, function in the upcoming Ventura OS would be unknown.
 Ayab does not launch automatically.
 These are the steps necessary to run the program, following suggestions by Adrienne Hunter via the Ayab FB group:

 open a Terminal window (Applications/Utilities/Terminal) and type these two lines: